 - 1. Work Together as One (City organization and management) - a.
 Reorganize to remove departmental silos and to move resources in the right direction - b.
 Connect projects across departments - c.
 Identify agencies working at "mixed odds" and connect them to outcomes - d.
 Make decisions in an efficiency-focused direction - e.
 Align government effort to be highly effective at specific tasks that unlock latent human and economic potential - f.
 Improve response time for written and verbal communications and maintain attention to detail to support continuity between business groups. - 2.
 Support Private Sector Investment - a.
-Create efficiencies in the development process - Require a pre-development meeting on all new development projects to include representatives from zoning, public works (streets, sewer, and private utilities), building inspection, as well as the project architect and engineer to provide clear direction on development requirements and expectations, the development process,
+Create efficiencies in the development process - Require a pre-development meeting on all new development projects to include representatives from zoning, public works (streets, sewer, and private utilities), building inspection, as well as the project architect and engineer to provide clear direction on development requirements and expectations, the development process, and key point personnel.

-- and key point personnel. - Create a staff position to be the development "point person" to coordinate across departments and move the development process forward in a more timely fashion - Simplify development application forms to make them more understandable for small business owners - Create consistency in development forms across departments - Ensure that all departments are following the same development process flow chart - Simplify the development process for rehabilitating existing structures - b.
+- Create a staff position to be the development "point person" to coordinate across departments and move the development process forward in a more timely fashion - Simplify development application forms to make them more understandable for small business owners - Create consistency in development forms across departments - Ensure that all departments are following the same development process flow chart - Simplify the development process for rehabilitating existing structures - b.
 Create and empower the Public Information Office - c.
 Create programs and access to financing to support locally-owned small businesses - d.
-Focus on jobs that provide a mix of income scales that utilize skills aligned with SEARK programs - e.
+Focus on jobs that provide a mix of income scales that utilize skills aligned with SEARK programs as well as micro-credentialing and tech training programs for digital jobs.
+Begin with a survey of what tech talent is needed by local employers and train to fill those needs. - e.
 Support pop-ups and innovation for lessons learned